marcusoftnet/marcusoftnet.github.io/_posts/2019-11-30-how-do-you-get-so-much-done.md

 In this particular case I referred to a blog post I've written and the question back was:

-> How do you find the time.
+> How do you find the time to write blog posts?

 In this blog post I share a couple of my ... tricks.